neu-rah/VirtualPins/README.md

 This abstrations allows the usage of libraries that are build for direct pin interfacing like the standard arduino Liquid Cristal library to use an LCD wired over shift-registers or I2C bus, with no need to change the library.

-This implementation is for all board variants that include the /home/azevedo/github/Arduino.1.8.3/hardware/arduino/avr/variants/standard/pins_arduino.h (as a demo/test)
+This implementation is for all board variants that include the hardware/arduino/avr/variants/standard/pins_arduino.h file (as a demo/test).

 tested on arduino nano and raw atmega328p.